Scarface (1932 film): Plot

-Cesca slips inside, planning to kill her brother, but then gives in and admits her love for him.
-Tony and Cesca arm themselves and Tony shoots at the police from the window, laughing maniacally.
+Cesca slips inside, planning to kill her brother, but can't bring herself to do it.
+Tony and Cesca arm themselves, and Tony shoots at the police from the window with a Thompson submachine gun, laughing maniacally as he guns them down.
 Moments later, however, Cesca is killed by a stray bullet.
 Calling Cesca's name as the apartment fills with tear gas, Tony stumbles down the stairs just as the police break down his door.
-Tony pleads for his life but makes a break for it, resulting in the officers outside shooting him multiple times.
-He stumbles for a moment, falls in the gutter and dies.
-Above the sounds of cheering, the electric billboard blazes "The World Is Yours".
+Tony pleads for his life, but instead of putting on the offered handcuffs, he tries to escape, resulting in him being shot.
+As Tony falls dead on the street, the electric billboard blazes "The World Is Yours" above him.